adailey9/adailey9/README.md

 Devleoper, Quality Tester, Designer, Progammer
 ----------------------------------------------

 I'm currently a Senior Computer Scientist at Kennesaw state university who will graduate in May 2023.
-I have experience in Software Q and A and have worked on multiple projects in different programming languages, from C to SQL to Java.
+I am a highly motivated and detail-oriented Software Q&A Tester, and Programmer.I have a strong understanding of software development and testing methodologies, and I am proficient in a variety of testing tools and techniques.
+I am also a team player and I am always willing to go the extra mile to get the job done.
+I am eager to learn new things and I am always looking for ways to improve my skills.
+I am confident that I would be a valuable asset to your team.
+Thank you for your time and consideration.

 * 🌍  I'm based in Atlanta
 * 🖥️  See my portfolio at [Portflio](http://www.linkedin.com/in/aaron-dailey-95801a237/)